freeburma/Bethany-Pie-Shop/README.md

 ===========================================================================

-## To reduce the hussles in .Net Core 2.0
+## To Update PieShop .Net Core 1.1 to .Net Core 2.0

 ### 1. Start your visual studio 2017.
 (You may also created in command prompt by using DOTNET commandline tool).
 Click "New Project" then Select "ASP.Net Core Web Application"